birc-stormtroopers/rmq/README.md

 The `usize` type is an unsigned integer.
 There are multipel of those, but this is the one you use for indexing and such, so it is the one we must use for index variable `i` and `j` and for the result of a range minimum query (which, as you recall, is an index).
 Well, it isn't an index here, but I will get to that in a second.

 The function gets the relevant slice out of `x`.
 The `i..j` expression works as `i:j` in Python and the `&` in front of `x` means that we get a reference to this slice of `x`.
 We don't copy any elements from `x` here, we just get a way of treating a sub-sequence as an object.
-It isn't important here, because we are going to scan through all of `y` anyway, but remember that in Python, `x[i:j]` is *copying* all the elements in the slice, so it takes time `O(j-i)`.
-This isn't the case in all languages; some allow you to slice in `O(1)` because you operate on the same data and not a copy.
+It isn't important here, because we are going to scan through all of `y` anyway, but remember that in Python, `x[i:j]` is *copying* all the elements in the slice, so it takes time $O(j-i)$.
+This isn't the case in all languages; some allow you to slice in $O(1)$ because you operate on the same data and not a copy.

 Anyway, we get `y`, then we get the smallest value in `y` (the `.iter()` lets us run through `y` and the `.min()` gives us the minimal value) and finally we get the first position that satisfy the predicate `a == min_val`, so the first (left-most) index where we have a minimal value.